Ponce Candy Industries: History

 The company was founded in Ponce, Puerto Rico, in 1940.
-It made candy from sugar obtained from sugar cane at the nearby Central Mercedita, also in Ponce.
+It manufactured confectioned products using sugar obtained from sugar cane processed at the nearby Central Mercedita, also in Ponce.

 In the 1950s, a marketing company proposes the name "Fiesta" to the Ponce Candy management, and Ponce Candy industries starts manufacturing its products under that name.
-At the same time, the company opens operations in Venezuela under the name "Fiesta C.A.".
+At around the same time, the company opens operations in Venezuela under the name "Fiesta C.A.".
 The same year, the company started manufacturing lollipops.
-In 1965 the company opens operations in Madrid at Alcalá de Henares, as "Fiesta, S.A.".
-In the 1970s, the company experimented with a new lollipop that had candy stuffed with bubble gum and started marketing them in Spain.
+In 1965 the company opened operations in Madrid at Alcalá de Henares, as "Fiesta, S.A.".

+During the 1970s, the company experimented with a new lollipop that had candy stuffed with bubble gum and started marketing them in Spain.
 It named this bubble gum-stuffed lollipop "Kojak", after the movie character.
 It became a huge success.
-It would eventually be manufactured in Ponce and Venezuela under the Fiesta name.
-The bubble gum-filled lollipop began to be manufactured in Puerto Rico by for the prestigious U.S. based Charms Company.
-In 1984, the "Fresquito" made its debut.
-It consisted of a candy on a stick sprinkled with hot flavoring.
+It would eventually be manufactured in Ponce and Venezuela under the Fiesta brand.
+The bubble gum-filled lollipop began to be manufactured in Puerto Rico for the prestigious U.S. based Charms Company.

+In 1984, Fiesta introduced "Fresquito", a lollipop sprinkled with hot flavoring.